304 North Cardinal St.

 3. The podcasts add a huge level of functionality to an already great service

-1. Adverts on the free version can really grate after a while
+1. Adverts on the free version are bothersome.

-2. You can only store tunes for offline use with the paid plan
+2. You can only store tunes with the paid plan

 3. The free tier prevents you from choosing songs you can only hear mixes based on you preferences